 DOLOMITES & STELVIO

-This is probably the most spectacular of all our destinations in respect of scenery; you just can't beat riding along in glorious sunshine, surrounded by amazing snow-capped mountains, that seem to rise out of the earth like giant teeth.
+This is probably the most spectacular of all our destinations in respect of scenery; you just can't beat riding along in glorious sunshine, surrounded by amazing snow-capped mountains, that seem to rise out of the velvety-green hills like giant teeth.
 Unlike our Pyrenean or Alpine tours, you don’t have long valleys to give you a respite between the passes, you’re either climbing or descending, but it’s within the abilities of the average group.
+We only run this tour in the hotter months, because at this altitude the temperature is significantly lower and there’s a risk of snow early and late in the season.

 450KM, AROUND 13,500 METRES OF CLIMBING